geonetwork/core-geonetwork/docs/manual/docs/help/search/index.md

         records.

-        The drop down controls if the extent is used to list only records that are withing, or all records that intersect.
+        The drop down controls if the extent is used to list only records that are within, or all records that intersect.

         ![](img/search_map_bbox.png)
         *Search bounding box intersects*